Chilotam1/Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ### Project Overview
 ---
 This project presents the results of LITA store sales analysis aimed at addressing the issue of low turnover of some products and regional areas.
-The analysis aims to generate insight into the sales performance of LITA store, by analyzing various parameters in the data received.
+The analysis aims to generate insight into the sales performance of LITA store, by analyzing various parameters in the data received to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 I seek to gather enough insight to identify trends, make data-driven recommendations and gain a deeper understanding of the store's performance.

 ### Data Sources
 ---